culibraries/documentation/docs/pages/k8s-cronjob-tasks.md

 # Kubernetes Cronjob Tasks

 This document describes the individual Cronjob Tasks associated with our current kubernetes infrastructure.
-Backup  cronjob to S3 bucket(cubl-backup) with rule to keep the last 30 days.
+The backup  cronjobs to S3 bucket(cubl-backup) have a 30 day lifecycle rule.
 [Github Repository](https://github.com/culibraries/k8s-cronjob-tasks)

 ## Active Tasks